medwf/alx-higher_level_programming/0x00-python-hello_world/README.md

 - middle_word should contain the value of the variable word without the first and last letters.

 8. Complete this source code to print object-oriented programming with Python, followed by a new line.
+9. Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+10. Write a function in C that checks if a singly linked list has a cycle in it.

+- Prototype: int check_cycle(listint_t \*list);
+- Return: 0 if there is no cycle, 1 if there is a cycle Technical interview preparation:

+- You are not allowed to google anything
+- Whiteboard first
+- This task and all future technical interview prep tasks will include checks for the = - - - efficiency of your solution, i.e. is your solution’s runtime fast enough, does your solution require extra memory usage / mallocs, etc.

+### advanve

+100. Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line. `import sys`

+101. Write a script that compiles a Python script file.

+102. Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: